-There are some amazing brands in the cast iron world making absolutely fantastic pieces of top-notch cookware, and there are other brands that are making absolutely horrible pieces of cookware that you shouldn’t waste any of your hard-earned money on.
+There are some amazing brands in the cast iron world making fantastic pieces of top-notch cookware, and others are making horrible pieces of cookware that you shouldn’t waste any of your hard-earned money on.

-The most reputable brands in the business – we are talking about your top-of-the-line stuff from modern companies like Le Creuset, Staub, and iconic companies like Lodge Manufacturing – are never going to disappoint you.
+The most reputable brands in the business – we are talking about your top-of-the-line stuff from modern companies like Le Creuset Staub and iconic companies like Lodge Manufacturing – will never disappoint you.

-You’ll know when you buy the best enameled cast iron skillet from those top-of-the-line companies that it’s going to be the last enameled cast iron skillet you ever need.
+You’ll know when you buy the best enameled cast iron skillet from those top-of-the-line companies that it will be the last enameled cast iron skillet you ever need.

 It should last a lifetime and then some!

-Finally, the best enameled cast iron skillet isn’t going to break your bank account into tiny little pieces – but it’s probably not going to be the cheapest skillet on the market, either.
+Finally, the best enameled cast iron skillet doesn’t break your bank account into tiny pieces – but it’s probably not going to be the cheapest skillet on the market.

-Expect to spend a little more than budget prices, though, if you really want to get your hands on the best enameled cast iron skillet around.
+Expect to spend a little more than budget prices if you want to get your hands on the best enameled cast iron skillet around.

 Pros & Cons of Enamel Cast Iron

-This quick reference table breaks down the great benefits as well as some cons that could be a deal-breaker as to whether you choose enamel cast iron cookware or not.
+This quick reference table breaks down the great benefits and some cons that could be a deal-breaker as to whether you choose enamel cast iron cookware.